MichaelTanji/onepercentforsecurity/index.md

 One way RSAC generates revenue is through vendor booth sales.
 Some very rough counting using the vendor floor maps provided at the RSAC web site, and their booth price list, suggests booth sales produces about $10M in revenue (for the purposes of this experiment we’ll disregard any discounts or other pricing variances, as well as all the other ways RSAC generates revenue).
 Imagine if the company were to reserve 1% of that $10M to directly support cybersecurity training with a $100,000 grant.
 At a rough average of $6,000 per class, RSAC would have paid for 16 SANS classes for aspirants to the field.

-*“But guys, 16 freshly minted GIACs isn’t going to make a big difference in the ‘talent shortage’ problem.”*
+->*“But guys, 16 freshly minted GIACs isn’t going to make a big difference in the ‘talent shortage’ problem.”*<-

 You’re absolutely right.
 This would not have an impact on a sufficient scale, so let’s extend the experiment a little further: the estimated market for security products and services is somewhere around $150B globally.
 If everyone in security set aside 1% and donated it to a training fund - for those of you who want to check your answers in the back of the book - that’s 250,000 new GIACs.